-In this section we explain how breast cancer that has spread to these parts of the body is treated.
 Less commonly, breast cancer can spread to other parts of the body, such as the bone marrow or ovaries.
 Our cancer support specialists will be able to give you more information on this.

-Breast cancer can also come back in the lymph nodes in the armpit, behind the breast bone or in the lower part of the neck.
-This is known as a regional recurrence.
+Breast cancer may also come back in the lymph nodes in the armpit, behind the breast bone, or in the lower part of the neck.
+This is called regional recurrence.
 If cancer cells are blocking the lymph nodes in the armpit, fluid can build up in the arm causing swelling known as lymphoedema.

 Local and regional recurrences are not secondary breast cancer, as the cancer has not spread to another organ in the body.

-A local or regional recurrence that hasn’t spread anywhere else is usually treated with surgery| or radiotherapy|.
-The treatment you have will depend on the treatment you’ve already had to remove and treat the primary breast cancer.
+A local or regional recurrence that hasn’t spread anywhere else in the body may be treated with surgery, if possible, or with radiotherapy.
+Your treatment will depend on the treatments you received to remove and treat the primary breast cancer.